-Pastoral Team Leaders will recommend additional provision to those students receiving a large number of behaviour points.
-Students may be put on a Support Card by their tutor or be offered intervention from Subject Team Leaders Students, Pastoral Team Leaders or the Leadership Team.
+Students may be put on a behaviour support card by their tutor or be offered intervention from Subject Team Leaders Students, Pastoral Team Leaders or the Leadership Team.

-Students who receive a large number of behaviour points will put into the Appropriate Behaviour pathway.
+Students who receive a large number of behaviour points will be given additional sanctions and also more support to reflect on their choices.
 Initially parents are sent a warning letter and failure to improve behaviour will lead to the students being given 'Appropriate Behaviour Lessons' from a member of the Leadership Team.
-These sessions run after school for 50 minutes and allow students to reflect on their behaviour and how to make positive steps forward to improve their school experience.
+These sessions run after school for up to 50 minutes and allow students to reflect on their behaviour and how to make positive steps forward to improve their school experience.
+Students will be expected to make improvements or they will receive more 'Appropriate Behaviour Lessons'.
+An Appropriate Behaviour Lesson is classed in terms of the CRHS Articles of Government as a 'formal detention' and due notice of this sanction will be given to parents via text message or phone call.